plausible/website/_posts/2021-03-16-best-web-analytics-plugins-for-wordpress-sites.md

 Matomo itself notes that self-hosting their stats on your server "can use significant resources".
 If you have a high traffic site or use a shared hosting account, you may need to upgrade to a more powerful server.

 It is installed on more than twenty thousand sites.
 It is open source software, the basic features are free to use and there are paid premium features such as funnels, heatmaps and session recordings.
+The script adds 22.8 KB to the size of your site.

 What insights can you get from Matomo?
 It is very similar to Google Analytics.
 You have more than 70 individual reports within it with hundreds of different website metrics within them.